Counting Hamilton cycles in product graphs

 After showing my results to Frits Göbel again, he sent me

-an article by Harris Kwong, that dealt with the number of Hamilton paths in
+an article by Harris Kwong, that dealt with the number of Hamiltonian paths in

 P5 x Pn.
 This made me realize